d-german/linq/linq/01-delegates-test/inclass/in-class-assignment-part2.md

     public void Subtract_ReturnsCorrectDifference()
     {
         Func<int, int, int> subtract = (x, y) => x - y;
+        // can use var instead of Func<int, int, int> because the compiler can infer the type from the lambda expression

         var difference = subtract(5, 3);